17kisern/CIS-357-FinalProject/README.md

 	1. Cache references to the TextView and the Button we just created
 	1. Create a listener on the *"signOutButton"* that
 		1. Resets the *"usernameText"* to show as "Guest"
-		1. Calls the signout functionality in the *AWSMobileClient*
+		1. Calls the signout functionality in the *AWSMobileClient
+		1. Creates an Intent and transitions to a different activity (the [`AuthenticationActivity.kt`]*
 		1. Note how simple it is to sign out the user.
 All it requires is two steps
 			1. Calling `AWSMobileClient.getInstance().signOut()` to sign out
 			1. Switch back to the Login Portal using
 				```
 				val i = Intent(this@MainActivity, AuthenticationActivity::class.java)
 				startActivity(i)
-					```
-		1. Creates an Intent and transitions to a different activity (the [`AuthenticationActivity.kt`](app/src/main/java/com/cis357/finalproject/AuthenticationActivity.kt))
+				```(app/src/main/java/com/cis357/finalproject/AuthenticationActivity.kt))

 # AND THAT'S IT, YOU'RE DONE
 Launch your app to test and see if you did everything right!